 If the orals committee awards a passing grade on the comprehensive exams, the presumption is that the student will be approved for Ph.D. candidacy and the dissertation unless the Director of Graduate Studies has identified problems in the student record that require a faculty discussion about the student’s ability to continue in the doctoral program.
 In such a case the faculty will discuss whether the student shall receive a terminal M.Phil. (contingent on satisfaction of all M.Phil. requirements).
 In this deliberation, the entirety of the student’s record and performance is considered.
 The review may encompass all elements of good academic standing: grades, the quality of the student’s research papers, performance at Mini-APSA, and the performance on the comprehensive exams.

 A student who fails the comprehensive exam on the first attempt will receive written feedback from the orals committee regarding the reasons for the failure and the areas in which improvement is needed (students who pass may see the chair of the oral examining committee for comments).

 A student who fails an exam may be re-examined only once, in whichever field was failed.
 Re-examination must take place at the next examination date.

-A student who fails the comprehensive exam a second time is not eligible to receive the M.Phil.
-Grievances regarding the outcome of comprehensive exams can be pursued according to the procedures defined in the GSAS grievance policy.
+A student who fails the comprehensive exam a second time is not eligible to receive the M.Phil, and may not continue toward Ph.D. candidacy.
+Appeals to formal dismissal may be pursued according to the GSAS process for appealing termination of candidacy.